sebinko/greenhouse-be-mal-poc/README.md

 - **IoT Consumer**: C# service that consumes MQTT messages and stores them in the database
 - **Data**: C# database connection module for data persistence

-## Docker-Only Deployment

-Note that this system is designed to run in Docker containers only.
-The connection strings for the database, MQTT broker, and other services rely on Docker container naming and networking.
-Running components individually outside Docker will require configuration changes.

 ## System Architecture

 - The components communicate through:
-  - **Database**: Shared storage for model data and predictions
+  - **Database**: MS SQL Server database for shared storage for model data and predictions
-  - **MQTT**: Message broker for IoT communication
+  - **MQTT**: Mosquitto MQTT broker for IoT communication
   - **REST API**: HTTP endpoints for predictions and frontend integration

 ## Important Note

 **This is only a proof of concept** and was quickly made to demonstrate communication between components.
 The final project architecture will differ significantly.
 This implementation is simplified to show that the core communication patterns work.

+This project intentionally does not include any CI/CD pipelines or deployment automation as it's strictly a proof of concept.
+Production implementations would require proper DevOps setup including automated testing, deployment pipelines, and monitoring.

+## Docker-Only Deployment

+Note that this system is designed to run in Docker containers only.
+The connection strings for the MS SQL Server database, Mosquitto MQTT broker, and other services rely on Docker container naming and networking.
+Running components individually outside Docker will require configuration changes.

 ## Quick Start